Stem Cell Key Terms

 When isolated from the embryo and grown in a lab dish, pluripotent cells can continue dividing indefinitely.
 These cells are known as embryonic stem cells.

-James Thomson, a professor of Anatomy at the University of Wisconsin, isolated the first human embryonic stem cells in 1998.
+James Thomson, a professor in the Department of Cell and Regenerative Biology at the University of Wisconsin, derived the first human embryonic stem cell lines in 1998.
 He now shares a joint appointment at the University of California, Santa Barbara, a CIRM-funded institution.

-Adult stem cells.are found in the various tissues and organs of the human body.
-They are thought to exist in most organs where they are the source of new cells throughout the life of the organism, replacing cells lost to natural turnover or to damage or disease.
+Adult stem cells are found in the various tissues and organs of the human body.
+They are thought to exist in most tissues and organs where they are the source of new cells throughout the life of the organism, replacing cells lost to natural turnover or to damage or disease.

 - Adult blood-forming stem cells in the bone marrow can give rise to any of the red or white cells of the blood system.